alexmbird/bulklift/README.md

 ## Common Operations

--   **Regenerate an album** (e.g. if your encoder has improved) - delete the directory from your output tree(s) and run bulklift again.
+-   **Regenerate an album** (e.g. if your encoder has improved) - delete the directory from your output tree(s) and run `bulklift transcode` again.
 -   **Edit a manifest** - `bulklift edit [path to dir]`.
 Default is the current directory.
 If no `.bulklift.yaml` exists Bulklift will intelligently generate a template based on the directory's contents and the manifests of its ancestors.

 ## Configuration
 Yaml, nothing more.

 The power of bulklift comes from its inheritable manifest system.
-At every level in your source tree you can create a `.bulklift.yaml` manifest overriding options from the previous.
+At any level in your source tree you can create a `.bulklift.yaml` manifest overriding options from the previous.

 Let's demonstrate with an example.
-My source tree looks like this:
+My source music library looks like this:

 ```plain
 .